 Once the migrants reach their destination they become exposed to new traditional and cultural practices.
-They then start imbibing their lifestyle, dressing patterns, experience, honed skills and language also gets influenced.
+They then start imbibing their lifestyle, dressing patterns, experience, honed skills, and language also get influenced.
 These internalized set of beliefs and values that they learn from urban life get transmitted to their families through them.
-It starts a revolution in their thinking and there are chances that they may come out of their shell leaving their superstitious and stereotypes and adapt to the openness of urban people.
+It starts a revolution in their thinking and there are chances that they may come out of their shell leaving their superstitions and stereotypes and adapt to the openness of urban people.
 This also would help to establish contacts in urban areas and increase their possibility of recommendation in job sectors or at least become the lifesaver for the migrants.

 Migration has also reduced the size of the family as compared to those who do not migrate.
 However this is an advantage because then members learn to function independently, and they take up their own responsibility and also fewer conflicts take place within the family.
 But the change in this mindset of living an independent life is not supported by the older generation and this creates a rift between the younger and elder.
 The elders are of the opinion that the heritage and institution of a family should be preserved and passed on the next generation in its complete form without any dynamicity.

 What us there should continue to be there because of that us the essence of a family.
 The strength lies in unity and integrity.
 Migration should not be a result of the inadequacy of peace and harmonious life in the society rather be a choice independent of these inadequacies and that can be done only when we start at the root level by tackling minor problems.